 - Hanki Murakami wakes up at 4am everyday and writes for 6 hours.

-- Kurt Vonnegut writes from 5:30 to 8:00am and ran errands in the afternoon.
+- Kurt Vonnegut wrote from 5:30 to 8:00 am and ran errands in the afternoon.

 What are your writing rituals?
 Which writers’ rituals are your favorite?
 Leave a comment below!